OpenNebula/docs/source/deployment/node_installation/verify.rst

 Step 1.
 Import a Datastore
 --------------------------------------------------------------------------------

-Your vCenter VM templates use virtual disks and those virtual disks are stored in datastores.
-You must import into OpenNebula those vcenter datastores that contains the virtual disks.
+Your vCenter VM templates use virtual disks, and those virtual disks are stored in datastores.
+You must import into OpenNebula those vcenter datastores that contain the virtual disks.

 Follow the steps to import datastores as described in the :ref:`vCenter Import Datastores Section <vcenter_import_datastores>`